 * The K4A-asset may be purchased and downloaded in the Unity Asset store.
-All future updates will be available free of any charge.
+All updates are and will be available to all customers, free of any charge.

 * If you’d like to try the free version of the K4A-asset, you can find it here.

-* If you’d like to utilize the RealSense sensor interface with Cubemos body tracking, please download this Unity package, and import it into the project, where the K4A-asset was previously imported.
-You should have the Cubemos Skeleton Tracking SDK installed and activated on your machine.
-For more information, please look at this tip.
+* If you’d like to utilize the RealSense sensor interface with Cubemos body tracking, please look at this tip.

 * The basic documentation is in the Readme-pdf file, in the package.

-* The K4A-asset online documentation is available here.
+* The K4A-asset online documentation is available here and as pdf.

 * Many K4A-package tips, tricks and examples are available here.

-* If you get syntax errors in console like “The type or namespace name ‘UI’ does not exist…”, please open the Package manager (menu Window / Package Manager) and install the ‘Unity UI’ package.
+* If you get syntax errors in the console like “The type or namespace name ‘UI’ does not exist…”, please open the Package manager (menu Window / Package Manager) and install the ‘Unity UI’ package.
 The UI elements are extensively used in the K4A-asset demo scenes.
-Recently, for unknown reasons, Unity has decided to remove core packages (like the UI-package) from the standard distributions.

 * If you get “‘KinectInterop.DepthSensorPlatform’ does not contain a definition for ‘DummyK2′” in the console, please delete ‘DummyK2Interface.cs’ from the KinectScripts/Interfaces-folder.
 This dummy interface is replaced now with DummyK4AInterface.cs.